 "In the Hawaiian culture, long hair is considered feminine and sexy, and it’s not out of the ordinary to have hair past your waist," explained Kiana Cabell, co-founder and creative director of Hawaiian beauty brand Kopari.
 To get there, Hawaiian women primarily use natural ingredients sourced from the islands.
-They also keep in mind that "whatever is good for your skin tends to be good for your hair," said Hawaiian-raised MSA model Vanessa Armenio.
+They also keep in mind that "whatever is good for your skin tends to be good for your hair," said Hawaiian-raised model Vanessa Armenio.
 "And food plays a massive role."

 Keep reading to learn exactly what Hawaiians do to get their long, healthy, glossy hair.

 Every Hawaiian I spoke to agreed that coconut is at the center of their beauty routine.
 "It's rich in fatty acids to help keep hair hydrated, strong, and glossy," said Cabell.
 Coconut oil or milk can be used as a conditioner, overnight treatment, nourishing oil, and beyond.
 It's basically a miracle of nature.
 "After a long day spent in the sun or in the salt water, I scoop out a very generous amount of coconut oil, massage it into my hair from root to tip, and then sleep with it overnight," said Cabell.

 Armenio does a similar thing with coconut milk whenever her strands need a pick-me-up.
 "For a deep treatment, I massage warm coconut milk into my hair and scalp, tie it up, and leave in on overnight," she told us.
 "I rinse it out the following morning, and my hair feels amazing!"

 2. Brushing your scalp stimulates hair growth